-A. The Deputy Inspector General for Investigations (DIG-Investigations) supervises the Investigations Section (Investigations), which investigates both criminal and
+A. The Deputy Inspector General for Investigations (DIG-Investigations) supervises the Investigations Section (Investigations), which investigates both criminal and administrative allegations of corruption, misconduct, waste, and substandard

 1 For purposes of these rules, "City government" includes the City of Chicago and any sister agency that enters into an Intergovernmental Agreement (IGA) with the City for provision of oversight services by OIG pursuant to MCC § 2-56-055.